open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 |   `self._get_unserialized_subset()`    |           Get subset data according to indices.            |
 |        `self._serialize_data()`        |   Serialize `data_list` of corresponding dataset class.    |

-In some cases such as visualization, only the meta information of the dataset is necessary, while loading annotation file is unnecessary. `BaseSegDataset` can skip loading annotations to save time by set `lazy_init=True`, in this case `self.full_init()` would not be executed.
+In some cases such as visualization of prediction, only the meta information of the dataset is necessary, while loading annotation file may be unnecessary. `BaseSegDataset` can skip loading and parsing annotations to save time by set `lazy_init=True`, in this case `self.full_init()` would not be executed.

-Moreover, in initialization of `BaseSegDataset`, `self.label_map` and `self.reduce_zero_label` and would be attributes of `BaseSegDataset`, whose values `label_map` and `reduce_zero_label` would be added in meta information dict:
+Moreover, in initialization of `BaseSegDataset`, `self.label_map` and `self.reduce_zero_label` would be attributes of `BaseSegDataset`, whose values `label_map` and `reduce_zero_label` would be added in meta information dict.

 The `label_map` is used to require label mapping from old classes in `cls.METAINFO` to new classes in `self._metainfo`, which changes pixel labels in `load_data_list`.